Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Can I submit my application before I complete my pre-requisites?

 Yes.
 You should have completed most of your pre-pharmacy coursework by the time you submit your application.
 You must indicate on your application when and where you will be taking the remaining pre-requisites.
-All pre-pharmacy courses must be completed before you can start the pharmacy program.
+Typically, all pre-pharmacy courses must be completed by the end of the Spring term before pharmacy school starts in the Fall.

 Do I need an interview?